Rainbow detail from St. John Altarpiece by Hans Memling (Wikipedia.com)

 Calling someone a “queer saint” is a liberating act in two ways: The most obvious one is that revealing the hidden queer sexual orientation or gender identity of traditional saints liberates people from sex-negative, oppressive church dogmas.
 In addition, revealing the “saintliness” of LGBT people ignored by the church liberates people from the tyranny of the sacred/secular dichotomy.
 Phrases like “queer saint” make a nice shorthand for headlines -- neatly challenging the assumption that sainthood and LGBTQ identity are mutually exclusive.

-As All Saints Day approaches, I offer reflections on what I have learned by writing more than 60 profiles in the LGBT Saints Series over the past five years.
+As All Saints Day approaches, I offer reflections on what I have learned by writing more than 70 profiles in the LGBT Saints Series over the past eight years.
 This is my queer theology of sainthood.

 |Sergius and Bacchus|